 Gracious God, you call forth from us shouts of praise and thanksgiving, and you call us to respond to your grace with a joyful noise on our lips.
-But we confess, Lord, that we often speak out of anxiety and anger rather than grace; this causes us to utter words either to or about others that cause pain and division rather than unity.
-At other times our mouths are silent when they should be bearing witness to your greatness.
-For these our sins, we humbly repent.
+But we confess, Lord, that we often speak out of anxiety and anger rather than grace; this causes us to utter words to or about others that cause pain and division rather than unity.
+At other times, our mouths are silent when they should bear witness to your greatness.
+For these sins, we humbly repent.

 Our God is gracious and forgives the penitent heart.
-He forgives you of your sins, so let us, therefore, give God glorious praise.
+Therefore, give God glorious praise.